 [M#378] [M#279] If the SMD is part of an FT mobility domain, the single PMKSA to be used in the SMD is a PMK-R1 security association that is bound to the SMD-ME (through the SMD identifier (see 9.4.2.xxx (SMD Information element)), when the non-AP MLD initially associates with the SMD-ME using FT initial MD association.
 [M#279] A non-AP MLD can transition from one SMD to another SMD that is part of the same mobility domain using fast BSS transition.

 [M#279] A non-AP MLD performs initial association with the SMD-ME through an AP MLD within the SMD that establishes an SMD-level security association across all AP MLDs in the SMD.
 The non-AP MLD transitions between AP MLDs within the SMD while maintaining its association and security association with the SMD-ME.
 This new mobility type is called SMD BSS transition.[M#284, M#285] When a non-AP MLD is in the process of transitioning from its current AP MLD to a target AP MLD within the SMD, the same PMKSA and PTKSA created as part of RSNA security association established with the SMD-ME shall be used to protect the communications with its current AP MLD and the target AP MLD.
+[M#348](#2789)If a per-AP MLD PTK is used, the TK of the per-AP MLD PTK will be used for cryptographic encapsulation for the non-AP MLD.

 SMD BSS transition includes the following procedures: